joshHug/LeidenITP/labs/lab12.md

  - `bomb.get_wires()` - returns a list of colors, e.g. `["blue", "green", "orange"]`
  - `bomb.cut_XX_wire()` - There is one function per color.
 We do not provide the full list of colors.
 You'll need to figure these out through trial and error.

- Note: After cutting all wires succesfully from a single `get_wires` call, you may need to call `get_wires` again.
+ Note: After cutting all wires successfully from a single `get_wires` call, you may need to call `get_wires` again.
 For example, if on the first call of `get_wires` you get `["blue", "green", "orange"]`, the bomb may or may not be dismantled yet.
 You'll need to check using `is_dismantled`.
 If it is not yet dismantled, you should call `get_wires` to get the next set of wires.

 The set of colors is randomly chosen each time you play.
 The number of times you'll have to call `get_wires` is randomly chosen each time you play.